 American government regulations allow students to enter the U.S. only within 30 days of the start date indicated on the I-20 form.
 MSU campus housing is not available until just before the start of school, so if you arrive early you are responsible for your own accommodation.
 New and transfer international students are required to attend a welcome orientation specifically for international students at the beginning of their first semester at Minot State University.
-This orientation is in addition to the general MSU new student orientation (CONNECT) and is held a few days prior to the start of classes.
+This orientation is in addition to the general MSU New Student Orientation and is held a few days prior to the start of classes.

 The I-20 form is first endorsed by a Minot State University’s Office of Enrollment Services at the time it is issued and then must be re-endorsed at the end of each semester by the Office of International Programs.
 These signatures confirm full-time student status and enable F-1 students and their dependents to enter and leave the country.
 International students planning to travel outside of the U.S. during their entire length of study at Minot State University must bring their I-20 form to Office of International Programs for verification and signature renewal at least 48 hours prior to travel.

 Students must be making satisfactory academic progress toward their major field of study in order to have their I-20 form endorsed each semester.
 “Academic progress” means that the student must be taking coursework that satisfies the declared degree requirements and maintain a satisfactory grade point average.
 Students who fail to meet these requirements will not be eligible to have their I-20 form re-endorsed.